jonnew/Oat/README.md

 - [ ] Frame visualization is nice, but should no cause holdups in the processing pipeline.
 In this case frames should just be dropped.
-This might be as simple as making the actual visualization call in [Viewer.cpp](/src/frameviewer/Viewer.cpp) and callback operating on a separate visualization thread that is triggered after `internal_frame_` is written to.
+This might be as simple as making the actual visualization call in [Viewer.cpp](/src/frameviewer/Viewer.cpp) a callback operating on a separate visualization thread that is triggered after `internal_frame_` is written to.
     - This may cause `internal_frame_` to be overwritten during visualization.
       Problem?
     - Visualization could somehow be 'aborted' if it has not completed and a new frame is available.
+- [ ] Saving tuning parameters
+    - Components that have a `--tune` option should also allow for the user to press a key and those tuning paramters to be injected into the current `config.toml` file so that they don't have to write them down and manually edit the file later
 - [ ] Colors
     - Should visual ID information (e.g. color) be integrated into the `position` type?